-Finally, to provide some evidence that the choice of the sample composition does not determine the results, we estimate a model where we only include data from 1975 onwards.
+Finally, to provide some evidence that the choice of the sample composition does not determine the results, we estimate a model where we only include data from 1975 onward.
 This cutoff is convenient since it allows us to retain all cross-country bridges and, hence, attribute any changes of our estimates to the sample composition.
 We find that the results are almost identical (r = 0.99).
 In addition, the posterior densities of the factor loadings also do not change much.
 One interpretation of this finding is that the meaning of the latent left-right dimension is relatively constant over time.
-If all data points before 1975 are dropped, the difference distribution of the posterior loading distributions is not overlapping zero in only three cases: "quality of life", "multiculturalism" and "target groups".
-And even in these three cases, the difference is marginal (the posterior mean difference average is 0.06, 0.06 and 0.04).
+If all data points before 1975 are dropped, the difference distribution of the posterior loading distributions is not overlapping zero in only three cases: quality of life, multiculturalism, and target groups.
+And even in these three cases, the difference is marginal (the posterior mean difference average is 0.06, 0.06, and 0.04).
+This empirical result provides some evidence that our assumption about fixed factor loadings is reasonable.

-In sum, our scores are robust to changes in key assumptions, the sources of prior information and the composition of the sample.
+In sum, our scores are robust to changes in key assumptions, the sources of prior information, and the composition of the sample.
 Compared to the polynomials and the priors, the bias parameters have a smaller impact on the estimates if we drop them from the model.
 However, when using alternative bridges, their impact becomes larger.
 Nevertheless, as our previous discussion has shown, the estimated bias parameters are substantial and systematic, which is why scholars should correct for those biases in their analyses.

-6.3 Construct validity
+6.3 Construct Validity

 Next, we analyze the construct validity of our estimates in two countries: France and Sweden.
 We selected France and Sweden for two reasons.
 In both cases, our estimates differ considerably from existing measures, which allows us to illustrate in more detail in how far this divergence is plausible.
-Furthermore, the party systems of Sweden and France are very different (Sartori, 1976).
+Furthermore, the party systems of Sweden and France are very different (Sartori 1976).
 While the Swedish party system is often classified as a consensus type, the French party system is considered polarized.
-We briefly discuss the main characteristic of the French and Swedish party systems before we compare our estimates with the vanilla scores.
+We briefly discuss the main characteristic of the French and Swedish party systems before we compare our estimates with the vanilla scores.19

-The main characteristic of the French party system is the bipolarity between left- and right-wing party camps (Borella, 1990; Lowe, 1989), which is caused by the French electoral system.
-A typical feature of this polarized camp pattern is that there is no center party which might be in a position to change majorities by switching its support from a left- to right-wing party camp.
-French bi-polarization was especially strong in the Fourth Republic (1946-1958) due to antisystem parties.
-However, Knapp and Wright (2006, pp.256-259) suggest that this polarization is decreasing since the elections in 1981.
+The main characteristic of the French party system is the bipolarity between left- and right-wing party camps (Lowe 1989; Borella 1990), which is caused by the French electoral system.
+A typical feature of this polarized camp pattern is that there is no center party that might be in a position to change majorities by switching its support from a left- to right-wing party camp.
+French bipolarization was especially strong in the Fourth Republic (1946-58) due to antisystem parties.
+However, Knapp and Wright (2006, 256-59) suggest that this polarization is decreasing since the elections in 1981.
 This is especially true for the period after 1997 when the Communists and Greens became junior parties of government.

-Sweden is considered as a typical example for a frozen party system due to its stability and continuity (Foldal, 1989; Vedung, 1988).
-This is anchored in the relatively constant cleavage structure and the consensual nature of the political system (Lipset and Rokkan, 1967).
+Sweden is considered as a typical example for a frozen party system due to its stability and continuity (Vedung 1988; Foldal 1989).
+This is anchored in the relatively constant cleavage structure and the consensual nature of the political system (Lipset and Rokkan 1967).
 However, the five-party system changed in the 1988 election when the Greens entered parliament and in 1991 when the Christian Democrats also entered parliament.
-Another characteristic of the Swedish party system is the dominance of the Social Democratic Party, which was in government continuously from 1932 to 1976 and sometimes supported from right-wing parties due to their own disunity (Jahn, 2009, p.125).
+Another characteristic of the Swedish party system is the dominance of the Social Democratic Party, which was in government continuously from 1932 to 1976 and sometimes supported from right-wing parties due to their own disunity (Jahn 2009, 125).